microsoft/aitour-interact-with-llms/lab/Workshop Instructions/02_Text_Generation.md

 ## Basic prompting

 Let's start with a few prompts and observe the response using the chat interface.
 Here are some examples to try, but get creative with your own prompts and see what happens!

+1. In the

 ### Website copy and conversation history